 Follow the step by step process or choose what situation that best describes you:

-The Oregon Employment Department projects an increase of 14.9 percent in the amount of jobs available for lawyers throughout the state from 2010 to 2020.
-In 2012, the OLMIS reported that the average lawyer’s annual salary is $104,214.
-Projected annual openings for lawyers during this period are that 75 lawyer jobs each year will be open due to growth, and 103 per year due to replacement, for a total of 178 jobs for lawyers each year during this ten-year period.
+The Oregon Employment Department projects an increase of 10.2 percent in the amount of jobs available for lawyers throughout the state from 2017 to 2027.
+In 2017, the U.S. Department of Labor’s Bureau of Labor Statistics reported that the average lawyer’s annual salary is $117,810.
+Projected openings for lawyers during this period are that 851 new lawyer jobs will be due to employment change, and 3631 openings for replacements, for a total of 4482 openings for lawyers across Oregon during the decade.
 These numbers represent a bright future for those who plan to become lawyers in Oregon.
 If this is your chosen career path, read on.

 The Oregon State Board of Bar Examiners does not require that you obtain a bachelor’s degree prior to going to law school.
 However, if you plan to attend any law school accredited by the American Bar Association, you must have a bachelor’s degree prior to entry.